 \section{Calabi-Yau DG algebras}

 Throughout this section $(A,d)$ is a differential graded algebra, and by an $A$-bimodule we mean a differential graded $(A,d)$-bimodule.

 In this section we essentially explain how an isomorphism

-(of $HH^*(A,A)$-modules) gives rise to a BV structure on $HH^*(A,A)$ extending its canonical Gerstenhaber structure.
-For Calabi-Yau DG algebra one does have such an isomorphism (\ref{vdb}) and this is a special case of a more general statement due to Van den Bergh \cite{VdBergh}.
-The main idea is due to V. Ginzburg \cite{Ginz} who proved that for a Calabi-Yau algebra $A$, $HH^*(A,A)$ is a BV-algebra.
+(of $HH^*(A,A)$-modules) gives rise to a BV-structure on $HH^*(A,A)$ extending its canonical Gerstenhaber structure.
+For a Calabi-Yau DG algebra one does have such an isomorphism (\ref{vdb}) and this is a special case of a more general statement due to Van den Bergh~\cite{VdBergh}.
+The main idea is due to Ginzburg~\cite{Ginz} who proved that, for a Calabi-Yau algebra $A$, $HH^*(A,A)$ is a BV-algebra.
 However he works with ordinary algebras rather than DG algebras.
-But here we have adapted his result to the case of Calabi-Yau DG algebras.
-For this purpose one has to work in the correct derived category of $A$-bimodules, and this is the derived category of perfect $A$-bimodules as it is formulated below.
+Here we have adapted his result to the case of Calabi-Yau DG algebras.
+For this purpose one has to work in the correct derived category of $A$-bimodules, and this is the derived category of perfect $A$-bimodules as formulated below.
 All this can be extended to the case of $A_\infty$ but for simplicity we refrain from doing so.